Big Bertha: 1959 Chevrolet Parkwood Station Wagon – SOLD!

 If you follow our Wagon Wednesday features closely, you already know how we’ve documented Chevrolet’s dizzying array of station wagon name changes through the late 1950s and throughout the 1960s.
-With this post, we add the name “Parkwood” to Chevrolet’s list of wagon names and representing it is this “resurrected” 1959 four-door six-passenger model currently listed here on Craigslist in Smyrna Beach, Florida reported to be thoroughly sorted mechanically as well as featuring what appears to be a completely new interior.
+With this post, we add the name “Parkwood” to Chevrolet’s list of wagon names, and representing it is this “resurrected” 1959 four-door six-passenger model currently originally listed in February 2021 on Craigslist in Smyrna Beach, Florida reported to be thoroughly sorted mechanically as well as featuring what appears to be a completely new interior.
 The current caretaker has their Parkwood priced at $23,000.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has their Parkwood priced between the #2 “Excellent” appraisal of $28,300 and the #3 “Good” estimate of $21,100.
 As a second data point, the Collector Car Market Review reveals the asking price falls between this guide’s #2 “Very Good” estimate of #22,175 and its #1 “Excellent” appraisal of $33,750.
 Keep in mind these price guides represent cars with at least driver-quality paint jobs.
-While the preserved patina look remains a hot trend for now, you’ll have to decide whether the Arizona natural paint fade is better than a respray for future resale.
-If you are serious about buying this Parkwood, you can start the conversation by calling the seller at (330) 418-6668.
-When you connect, please remember to mention you saw their wagon featured here on GuysWithRides.com.
+While the preserved patina look remains a hot trend, for now, you’ll have to decide whether the Arizona natural paint fade is better than a respray for future resale.

 Chevrolet offered the Parkwood as a six-passenger station wagon version of its Bel Air line from 1959 to 1961.
 As in the rest of the Bel Air lineup, the Parkwood was the middle-level trim and features alternative slotted between the Brookwood and Nomad in 1959.
 All 1959 and 1960 Parkwoods were six-passenger models, whereas the Bel-Air-based Kingswood had seating for nine.
 The Parkwood became available in both passenger configurations for 1961, when Chevrolet dropped the Kingswood name (the latter of which returned for 1969.)
 The Parkwood name was also dropped for 1962 when all Chevrolet station wagons began sharing series names with their passenger-car linemates.
 Throughout its three-year production run, the Parkwood was available with either a six-cylinder or V8 engine.